Recap Of Hollywood Studios News From Destination D: Attraction Opening Dates, Star Wars Ride Names, New Shows

 This weekend at Walt Disney World, the D23 Destination D: Celebrating Mickey Mouse event took place and a lot of great information was revealed.
-As previously reported by Inquisitr, plenty of news regarding Epcot’s transformation was unveiled, but there is so much more.
+As previously reported by the Inquisitr, plenty of news regarding Epcot’s transformation was unveiled, but there is so much more.
 Disney’s Hollywood Studios is in the middle of a massive overhaul and it includes new lands, a brand new hotel being built nearby, and even a new nighttime spectacular.

 As reported by the Disney Parks Blog, there was a ton of info revealed on Saturday at the big Destination D event, and a lot came for DHS.
 One of the biggest things is that a brand new nighttime spectacular is going to debut in May of 2019 and it will be called the “Wonderful World of Animation.”